vegaprotocol/documentation/docs/releases/overview.md

 Transfers for rewards now allow for setting exactly when the reward is paid out using the field `transferInterval`.
 If this optional field is not included, it continues to default to paying out at every epoch.
 This was completed in [11170 ↗](https://github.com/vegaprotocol/vega/issues/11170).

-#### Spot markets
-The protocol now supports proposing spot markets, which will let users buy or sell assets using assets they own.
-Spot markets have no margin or leverage.

-#### New bridge support
-There is now support for an Arbitrum bridge so that users can bridge assets easily from Arbitrum to Vega and avoid Ethereum gas fees.

 ### Breaking change
-New futures and derivatives market proposals now require a new field for liquidation strategy: `disposalSlippageRange`.
+* New futures and derivatives market proposals now require a new field for liquidation strategy: `disposalSlippageRange`.
 This field sets  the range above and below the mid price within which the network will trade to dispose of a position it acquired because of a liquidation.
 This was done in [10995 ↗](https://github.com/vegaprotocol/vega/issues/10995).
 * `chainId` is now required when submitting new asset proposal and `IssueSignature` transactions.
 * `chainId`/`chain_id` and `sourceChainId`/`source_chain_id` are now returned when querying assets, withdrawals and chain events.
 * a `list games` request's epoch filter parameters have changed.
 If `from epoch` or `to epoch` is omitted, only the last 30 epochs are provided, and there is a limit of a 30 epoch range for each request.